MicrosoftDocs/patterns-practices/patterns-practices/guide/mvvm-reference-implementation.md

   }
 ```

+> [!NOTE]
-**Note:** The preceding code takes advantage of the **InheritedExport** attribute in the interfaces to avoid explicitly exporting each concrete non-generic state management class.
+> The preceding code takes advantage of the **InheritedExport** attribute in the interfaces to avoid explicitly exporting each concrete non-generic state management class.

 The following classes are concrete and non-generic implementations of the **State** and **CurrentState** abstract classes.
 These classes must be defined because classes that inherit from the generic classes exported with MEF do not satisfy imports because it creates closed generic types.